Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Efficiency and Power

 Rotary engines, like the Wankel engine, are known for their high power-to-weight ratio.
-This means they can produce a lot of power relative to their size, making them ideal for applications where efficiency and weight are critical factors.
+This means they can produce a lot of power relative to their size, making them ideal for applications where and weight are critical factors.
 Imagine a sports car that can accelerate from 0 to 60 mph in just a few seconds despite its compact size.
 This is because the rotary engine’s unique design allows it to generate power continuously, much like a spinning top that keeps going without stopping.

 The efficiency of a rotary engine is also noteworthy.
 While it may consume more fuel compared to traditional piston engines, its continuous power generation makes it a strong contender in high-performance applications.
 For instance, in the aerospace industry, where every gram of weight matters, rotary engines like the AE50R and AE110R from Austro Engine are preferred for their compact size and high power output.